 My research interests include parallel computing with Graphics Processing Units (GPU) and computer architecture.
 Currently, I am working on identifying and analyzing compiler- and architecture-level scalar opportunities in GPGPU applications.
 These opportunities are later utilized on the novel scalar-vector GPU architecture to improve performance and power efficiency.
-Also, I have abundant experience in GPU porting, profiling and optimizations.

 I taught OpenCL programming and GPU architecture to undergraduate students at Northeastern University in Spring 2015.